naor94/Polynom/README.md

 # Prerequisites:
 Installation a workspace that works with java is needed.
+You need to download the attached jar file called "gral".

 # Running the tests:
 A test file is attached to the project.
 You just need to run it.